cubewise-code/hustle/README.md

 * Source Control
 * Migration

+## Warranties

+All of the code, documents and information in Hustle for TM1 are to be deemed without warranty.

 ## Contributions

 The source code is hosted at [github.com/cubewise-code/hustle](https://github.com/cubewise-code/hustle).
 If you find a bug or feel like you can contribute please [fork](https://help.github.com/articles/fork-a-repo/) the repository, update the code and then create a [pull request](https://help.github.com/articles/about-pull-requests/) so we can merge in the changes.